 Podium Panorama Tours

-Panorama Tours allows you to create a walkthrough of your 3D space by linking between multiple Podium panorama presentations.
+Panorama Tours allows you to create a complete interactive walkthrough of your 3D space by linking between multiple Podium panorama presentations.

 Take a look at the following panorama tours to see how the feature functions.
 Note: The entire tour is loaded at once, please wait for progress bar to finish before clicking hotspots.

 - Jamie Wood - Living room and study - 2 views

 - Big interior lobby - This could take a few minutes to load

 - If you're not already using the Pano server, create an account and login here.
 If needed, additional information on how to upload panoramas to the server can be found in the videos here.